Muhammad Yunus: Chief Adviser of Bangladesh (2024–2026)

-In April 2025, Yunus addressed the 81st session of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP), reaffirming Bangladesh's commitment to building a climate-resilient and inclusive digital economy.
+In April 2025, Yunus addressed the 81st session of the United Nations Economic and Social Commission for Asia and the Pacific reaffirming Bangladesh's commitment to building a climate-resilient and inclusive digital economy.
 He highlighted the government's investments in green infrastructure, sustainable housing, and nature-based solutions to support vulnerable populations.

-The Yunus Administration has been criticised for their inability to maintain law and order during the start of their term, but has been praised for restoring democratic rights such as the freedom of press, freedom of speech and improved foreign relations as well as the implementation of key reforms which led to a high approval rating.
+The administration has been criticised for their inability to maintain law and order during the start of their term, but has been praised for restoring democratic rights such as the freedom of press, freedom of speech and improved foreign relations as well as the implementation of key reforms which led to a high approval rating.
+He left the government residence on February 28, 2026, after completing his duties as Chief Adviser of Bangladesh.

+Throughout Yunus' interim administration, his government was accused of failing to protect Bangladesh's minority communities which includes Hindus, Buddhists, and Christians from acts of religious violence.
+In April 2025, Shri Bhabesh Chandra Roy, a Hindu minority leader in Bangladesh was abducted from his residence and beaten to death.
+India’s Ministry of External Affairs condemned the killing, describing it as part of a "pattern of systematic persecution" of Hindu minorities under the Bangladeshi interim government.